Thomas Grey, 15th Baron Grey de Wilton: The Bye Plot

 On the death of Elizabeth (24 March 1603) Grey attended the hasty meeting of the council, at which it was resolved to support the claim of King James VI of Scotland.
 He had reservations.
 A chance meeting with Southampton, who had been released from the Tower of London, in the audience-chamber of Queen Anne of Denmark at Windsor in June 1603, may have intensified his dislike of the new regime.
-He complained of the Scotchmen crowding to court in search of office.
+He complained of the Scotsmen crowding to court in search of office.

 Grey's friend, George Brooke, Lord Cobham's brother, was similarly discontented, and had fallen in with William Watson, a secular priest, Sir Griffin Markham, and other Catholics.
 They were plotting to seize the king, and obtain from him promises of religious toleration for Catholics by intimidation.
 Grey allowed Brooke to introduce him to Markham and his allies and apparently assented to the desirability of forcing a petition for general toleration on James's notice.
-Grey disliked their religious views, and he later declared that he has contemplated disclosing their plans to the government.
+Grey disliked their religious views, and he later declared that he had contemplated disclosing their plans to the government.
 Watson imagined that Grey could carry out seizure of the king's person, and that others should be at hand to rescue James from Grey's hands so that they might pose as patriotic Catholics.
 Before the day (24 June 1603) of the attack arrived Grey refused to take any part in it.
 By that time the government knew all, and the conspirators fled without attempting anything.

 Grey went abroad to Sluys, but he was arrested there in July, and was brought prisoner to the Tower of London (July).
 When interrogated by the lieutenant of the Tower (3 August), he denied any traitorous intention.
 Coke drew up an abstract of treasons in which Grey was stated to have engaged in bringing together a hundred gentlemen of quality for the purpose of seizing the king.
 The plot in which Grey was involved was known as the "Bye plot".
 Another plot, known as the "Main Plot" had been found out at the same time, with the result that Cobham and Raleigh were arrested soon after Grey, Markham, and their group.

 The government then tried to identify the two conspiracies, though Grey was not complicit with Cobham and Raleigh.
 Nevertheless, Grey and Cobham were tried together at Winchester (18 November) before a court composed of thirty-one peers, presided over by the chancellor.
 Grey made a spirited defence, which occupied the best part of the day, and referred to the patriotic services of his ancestors.
 He was condemned to death, and on 10 December he and Cobham and Markham were taken to the scaffold.
 But after each had made a declaration of innocence, a reprieve was given, and they were taken once again to the Tower of London.